 Home education students at the high school level may enroll as a part-time student at their zoned school or at the Sarasota County Technical Institute.
-Enrollment is contingent on space availability.
+Enrollment is contingent on availability of space.
 Student schedule and time on campus is subject to the principal's approval.